Climate of Greece: Etesians

 Probably the most well known local winds in Greece are the etesians (also known as meltemia).
 With their name notating their annual fluctuation (έτος (étos) means year in Greek), these winds may blow from May to October, with their highest frequency being recorded in July and August.
-They keep temperatures and diurnal temperature fluctuations in the Aegean sea lower than the respective ones found in the Ionian sea or mainland Greece.
+They keep temperatures and diurnal temperature fluctuations in the Aegean Sea lower than the respective ones found in the Ionian Sea or mainland Greece.

 Sunshine

-According to the Climatic Atlas published by the Hellenic National Meteorological Service, Greece receives less than 1.700 hours of sunshine per year in mountainous areas of Epirus and more than 3.250 hours of sunshine per year in South Crete.
+According to the Climatic Atlas published by the Hellenic National Meteorological Service, Greece receives less than 1.600 hours of sunshine per year in mountainous areas of Epirus and more than 3.250 hours of sunshine per year in South Crete.
+Greece is one of the few remaining countries in the world to exclusively use Campbell-Stokes sunshine recorders which underestimate annual sunshine by around 200 hours compared to automatic heliographs.